 Pathology and our Genetic

 Pathology Evaluation Centre.

-I am also Associate Director of UBC's combined MD/PhD program, where I help to organize our seminar series for clinician-scientists.
+In 2018 I become the Director of UBC's combined MD/PhD program, where I am responsible for policy, recruitment and mentoring our group of stellar students.
 I contribute to the correlative sciences planning around cancer clinical trials for the Canadian Cancer Trials Group as co-chair of the breast correlative science and the sarcoma disease site committees.

 25% of my time is devoted to clinical work: musculoskeletal pathology including diagnosis of connective tissue neoplasms in the province of British Columbia, weekly sarcoma treatment planning conferences, and teaching residents and medical students at UBC.
 The balance of my time is devoted to translational research into how molecular changes in cancer cells impact upon diagnosis, prognosis, and treatment response, and in developing new and clinically-practical molecular diagnostics and targeted therapies for human cancer (with a focus on breast cancer and sarcomas).